Panacea Medical Technologies

-Panacea Medical Technologies, headquartered in Bangalore, India is a developer, manufacturer and healthcare service provider of radiotherapy and radiology equipment for the diagnosis and treatment of cancer.
+Panacea Medical Technologies Pvt.
+Ltd., headquartered in Bangalore, India is a developer, manufacturer and healthcare service provider of radiotherapy and radiology equipment for the diagnosis and treatment of cancer.

-The company is the only radiotherapy equipment manufacturer in Asia.
-Panacea has its radiotherapy machines installed in 90 Indian hospitals.
-Their tele-cobalt radiotherapy unit Bhabhatron II, developed in collaboration with Bhabha Atomic Research Center was gifted by the Government of India to Malawi, Kyrgyzstan, Kenya, Madagascar, which has helped the hospitals to treat over 280,000 cancer patients.
+Panacea has its radiotherapy machines installed in 55 Indian hospitals.
+Their tele-cobalt radiotherapy unit Bhabhatron II, developed in collaboration with Bhabha Atomic Research Center was gifted by the Government of India to Malawi, Kyrgyzstan, Kenya, Madagascar, which has helped the hospitals to treat over 100,000 cancer patients.